Compare Cigna's Health Care Reform Plans

-You’re ready to make a buying decision, and you’ve got lots of choices.
+If you're eligible to purchase a plan outside of Open Enrollment, you’ve got lots of choices.
 The myCigna Health Savings Plan, myCigna Health Flex and myCigna Copay Assure plans are designed to meet your needs and your budget and meet the 2014 Health Care Reform requirements.

 myCigna Health Savings Plans

 If plans that can offer tax advantages appeal to you, you might want to consider a myCigna Health Savings Plan.
 You put pre-tax money into a bank or investment Health Savings Account (HSA) and use that money to pay for medical expenses not covered by your insurance policy.
 With the combined benefit of reduced adjustable gross income and tax-deferred growth, HSAs can reduce your income taxes.